Protection and Restraining Order Office

 If a court hearing is set the Petitioner must appear in court, regardless of service results.

-If there is no court appearance set and service is unsuccessful, the Petitioner may return to the Domestic Abuse and Harassment Office and request alternate service by completing and filing an Affidavit and Order for Alternate Service or Publication.
+If there is no court appearance set and service is unsuccessful, the Petitioner may return to the Protection and Restraining Order Office and request alternate service by completing and filing an Affidavit and Order for Alternate Service or Publication (OFP) or Affidavit and Request for Publication (HRO).

 How does a person dismiss or change an Order?